Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 ```
 <br>

-This example will let the bee spawn in plains, frozen river, or beach biomes only.<br>
+This example will let the bee spawn in plains, frozen river, or beach biomes only.
 ```json
 "spawnInWorld": true,
 "biomeList": "minecraft:plains,minecraft:frozen_river,minecraft:beach"